 A low-carb, high-fat keto diet, when done right, should enable the body to burn its stored fat and produce ketones.
 In the first few days or weeks of following the diet, people see a significant drop in water weight, followed by fat loss.
 But over time, they find themselves no longer progressing at the same rate.

 What Is Keto Plateau?

-If you’re not losing weight like you used to while eating a low-carb keto diet, there’s a high chance that you’re experiencing keto plateau.
+If you stop losing weight like you used to while eating a low-carb keto diet, there’s a high chance that you’re experiencing keto plateau.

 Plateaus can be frustrating experiences, but they’re an expected part of your weight loss journey.
 It happens to anyone regardless of their diet or fitness regimen.
 Some people plateau after a few weeks of starting the keto diet.
 For others, it may take around 6 months before it happens.

 One thing we can all agree on is that maintaining weight loss for long periods is a challenge.
 A study mentioned that your biology, behaviors, social support, environment, and any existing medical conditions all play a role in weight loss management(1).